Capital Region International Airport

 The airport is owned and operated by the Capital Region Airport Authority, an eight-member governing board.
 Three members represent Ingham County and three members represent the City of Lansing.
 Two ex officio members represent Eaton County and Clinton County.
 The Airport Authority also oversees nearby Jewett Field (TEW) in Mason.

-The Airport Authority reported 180,385 scheduled passengers and 8,085 charter passengers flew to or from the airport in 2021.
+The Michigan Department of Transportation reported 221,272 passengers flew to or from the airport in 2025.

 History

 Early 1900s

 The first recorded flight in Lansing took place on October 15, 1911, at an old racecourse (later the Red Cedar Golf Course).
 More than 20,000 spectators watched pilot Jimmy Ward perform stunts in the Shooting Star, his Curtiss biplane.
 In 1919, the first airfield in Lansing opened approximately 1 mi west of downtown.
 The second airfield opened the following year 2.5 mi south of downtown.
 From 1922 to 1926, Lansing's airport was Creyts Field, located 1 mi west of the current airport.
 The 80 acre field was operated by Chamber of commerce Secretary Charley Davis.
 In 1925, Lt Harry Warner arrived in Lansing to help Davis and others select the current site for Capital City Airport.
 The selected site was a 300 acre state-owned hayfield and marsh (known as Chandler's Marsh), originally planned to be a boys' vocational school.

 The first planes flew from the site northwest of Lansing on May 1, 1926.
 The formal dedication of Capital City Airport was held on the weekend of July 14–15, 1928, and was attended by 70,000 people, including arctic explorer George Hubert Wilkins and aviator Carl Eielson.
 Pilots from Selfridge Field and members of the Michigan National Guard 107th Observation Squadron performed in an exhibition air show.
 A Stinson Detroiter plane arrived at the airport with Lansing's first air mail delivery on July 5, 1928.
 Mayor Laird J. Troyer, Chamber of Commerce President Alton J. Hager, and airport committee chairman Clyde B. Smith, among others, were present to witness the plane's arrival.
 Regular cargo service from Capital City Airport began on July 17, 1928, via Transamerican Airlines.
 That day pilot C.V.
 Pickup departed with five sacks of mail en route to New York City.
 Lansing postmaster Walter G. Rogers was among those present to witness the event.